 Johannesburg-listed Copper 360 has announced the restart of underground mining at the Rietberg mine in South Africa’s Northern Cape province.
-This marks the first time in more than four decades that copper is mined from the O’Kiep district — the oldest formal mining area in the country.
+This marks the first time in more than four decades that copper has been mined from the O’Kiep district — the oldest formal mining area in the country.

 The Rietberg mine has a rich history dating back to the early 20th century and still holds significant reserves.
 Its current resource estimate is nearly 4.8 million tonnes measured and indicated grading 1.27% copper, containing 60,800 tonnes of copper metal.